-Inpatient Detox In NYC
+Inpatient Detox In New York Tri-state Area

 The first step to successfully treat substance use disorder (SUD) is to get the substance out of the body.
 This process is commonly called detoxification, or “detox.”
 Although detox is vital, it usually has uncomfortable side effects.
 For some drugs, such as heroin or benzos, detox can be fatal if not medically supervised.
 A quality inpatient detox program can help treat these symptoms and keep patients safe and comfortable.
 If you are looking for treatment options for SUD, you need to know:

 - When inpatient detox is the best choice

 - What to expect before, during, and after detox